YYFR/starlet/README.md

 I chose to create this website as I had done some work in the property field.
 The goal of this site is to reassure and provide peace of mind to landlords, the reviews section shows that they will be in good hands.
 This website has been made with a clear goal of providing peace of mind to property owners, which can be seen on the home page and the services.html page.
 The contact button has been designed as a strong call to action to allow potential customers to get in touch.

+First Time Visitors:
+Understand what the site is for and how to navigate the site.
+A description of what the site is is included on the home page.
+For more information regarding our services the user can see details of our services on the services.html page.
+The contact button has been designed to stand out on both pages, as the goal of the site is to attract new clients.

 ## Wireframes

 The wireframes for this project can be found in the following links: